sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 #### Help newcomers

+- Be kind
+- Be patient
-Be kind, Be patient, Be inclusive
+- Be inclusive

 Note: